Mubashwer/git-mob/README.md

   [↑↓ to move, space to select one, → to all, ← to none, type to filter ]
   ```

-  Alternatively, if you remember the co-author keys, you may bypass the multi-select menu by running:
+  Alternatively, if you remember the team member keys, you may bypass the multi-select menu by running:

   ```console
   $ git mob --with lm em